 The Truth about Carbernet Sauvignon & Shiraz

-In France, the United States and a few other parts of the world (including Australia), Shiraz and Caberneet Sauvignon wine are becoming some of the most popular alcohol-based products available.
+In France, the United States and a few other parts of the world (including Australian vineyards such as the wineries of McLaren Vale), Shiraz and Caberneet Sauvignon wine are becoming some of the most popular alcohol-based products available.
 Shiraz was initially introduced in 1999 - and because of it being referred to as Syrah wine in some parts of the world; many misinterpret its origins as Iranian, or as hailing from Syria.

 In reality, the wine actually comes from France; particularly within Southern and Northern Rhone where two particular species of grapes grow.
 These days, Shiraz is still made using these two types of grape, but it’s not unheard of for producers to introduce or replace one type in favour of another.

 The reason for doing this is to achieve a particular blend, or to introduce a unique style of Shiraz to the market.
 Many leading manufacturers offer Syrah in differing tastes – but in all cases, and because of the way that it’s made, it offers a very unique flavour that is considered one of the strongest of all wines.